 This chapter continued propagating a transgenerational meme that had more to do with extending paradigms than science.
 The meme is that there are adequately evidenced transgenerational epigenetic inheritance human results.

 As I most recently noted in Epigenetic variations in metabolism, there aren’t any published human studies that provide incontrovertible evidence from the F0 great-grandparents, F1 grandparents, F2 parents, and F3 children to confirm definitive transgenerational epigenetic inheritance causes and effects.
-Researchers urgently need to do this human research, and stop pretending it’s already done.
+Researchers urgently need to do this human research, and stop pretending that it’s already been done.

 How did the book’s editor overlook what this chapter admitted?